| "Some people talk to animals. Not many listen though. That's the problem."

 Sofie has a BA and MA in Natural Science from Cambridge University, UK and a PhD in Zoology from Aberdeen University, UK.
 She worked as a postdoctoral scientist at James Cook University, Australia, the Norwegian Polar Institute in Norway, and Cornell University, USA before starting the passive acoustics research group here at the NEFSC in 2006.

 Danielle has a BSc in both Biology and Resource Ecology and Management from the University of Michigan, and a PhD from Cornell University's Department of Neurobiology and Behavior and the Bioacoustics Research Program at the Laboratory of Ornithology.
-She worked as a postdoctoral scientist at Stellwagen Bank National Marine Sanctuary, and is now a senior bioacoustician in the group working on towed array data collected from our vessel based stock assessment surveys as well as baleen whale acoustics and ocean noise research.
+She worked as a postdoctoral scientist at Stellwagen Bank National Marine Sanctuary, and started in 2010 as a senior bioacoustician in the group working on towed array data collected from our vessel based stock assessment surveys as well as baleen whale acoustics and ocean noise research.

 Genevieve has a BS from the State University of New York at Binghamton and is currently working towards her PhD at the University of Massachusetts Boston.
-She was a NOAA Hollings scholar in our group working on North Atlantic right whale calling behavior across seasons, after which she then joined the acoustics team as a research analyst focusing on baleen whale acoustics and our educational outreach program, NOEPS.
+She was a NOAA Hollings scholar in our group in 2010 working on North Atlantic right whale calling behavior across seasons, after which she then joined the acoustics team in 2011 as a research analyst focusing on baleen whale acoustics and our educational outreach program in partnership with Woods Hole Sea Grant, COAST.

 Dana has a dual BS in Oceanography and Geological Sciences from the University of Michigan, and a Science Masters from MIT in Geochemistry and Paleoceanography.
-She is currently working as database and project manager for the acoustics research program.
+She joined the group in 2014 as the database and project manager for the acoustics research program.

 Annamaria has a BS in Marine Biology from the University of Rhode Island and a Masters of Research from the University of Saint Andrews, Scotland.
 She has worked as a research analyst at Cornell's Bioacoustics Research Program and interned at the Naval Undersea Warfare Center researching beaked whales.
-She is currently working with the acoustics group as a research analyst focusing on our beaked whale, sperm whale, and North Atlantic cod projects.
+She joined the acoustics group as a research analyst in 2014 and is currently focusing on beaked whale, sperm whale, and North Atlantic cod projects.

-Sarah recently earned a BA in Biology from the University of Vermont.
-Following her graduation in 2016, she interned with the nonprofit organization Whale and Dolphin Conservation; the Passive Acoustic Research Group here at NEFSC, focusing on the singing behavior of sei whales; and the Cape Eleuthera Institute on the island of Eleuthera in The Bahamas, researching sharks, rays, and the deep sea.
-She has returned to the acoustics group as a research analyst focusing on baleen whale acoustics, the North Atlantic right whale migratory corridor project, and our educational outreach program, NOEPS.
+Sarah earned a BA in Biology from the University of Vermont in 2016.
+Following her graduation, she interned with the nonprofit organization Whale and Dolphin Conservation; the Passive Acoustic Research Group here at NEFSC, focusing on the singing behavior of sei whales; and the Cape Eleuthera Institute on the island of Eleuthera in The Bahamas, researching sharks, rays, and the deep sea.
+She has returned to the acoustics group in 2017 as a research analyst focusing on baleen whale acoustics and our educational outreach program in partnership with Woods Hole Sea Grant, COAST.

 Katie graduated from Juniata College with a Biology BS in May 2017.
-She has joined the team as a junior acoustician studying the impact of renewable energy development on Black Sea Bass behavior.
+Following graduation, she joined the team as a junior acoustician studying the impact of renewable energy development on Black Sea Bass behavior.
 During undergrad, Katie studied at the Oregon Institute of Marine Biology, Galápagos Academic Institute for the Arts and Sciences, and with the Passive Acoustics group as a Hollings intern in 2016.
 She is currently stationed at NEFSC's Sandy Hook lab in New Jersey.

 Former Group Members:

 Dr. Joy Stanistreet: (2017.
 "Ecology of beaked whales and sperm whales in the western North Atlantic Ocean: Insights from passive acoustic monitoring."
-Marine Science and Conservation, Duke University) currently back with our acoustics group before starting a PostDoc with the Department of Fisheries and Oceans Canada at the Bedford Institute of Oceanography in Halifax, Nova Scotia.
+Marine Science and Conservation, Duke University) currently a PostDoc with the Department of Fisheries and Oceans Canada at the Bedford Institute of Oceanography in Halifax, Nova Scotia.

 Dr. Heather Heenehan: (2016.
 "Soundscape Ecology of Hawaiian Spinner Dolphin Resting Bays."
-Marine Science and Conservation, Duke University) currently a visiting assistant lecturer at University of New England.
+Marine Science and Conservation, Duke University) currently an upper school science teacher at Greens Farms Academy.

 Dr. Trudi Webster: (2015.
 "Southern right whales: acoustic behavior and ambient noise."
 Marine Science and Zoology, University of Otago) currently a conservation science advisor at Yellow-eyed Penguin Trust.